- Clinical science

 - Sympathetic innervation to smooth muscle of vas deferens, seminal vesicle, and internal sphincter of bladder

-- Erectile dysfunction: (= ): inability to achieve or sustain an erection sufficient in rigidity or duration for sexual intercourse
+- Erectile dysfunction: (= ): inability to achieve or sustain an erection sufficient in rigidity or duration for sexual intercourse which is present for a minimum of ∼ 6 months

 - See also